 His capacity in the game became broader and he led the school team to a victory during the Sugar Bowl competition with an outstanding record of 7 receptions for 66 yards and a touchdown.
 He kept up with the pace and in the following season, he totaled 56 reception for 781 yards in addition to 9 touchdowns.

+The wide receiver is said to have been named after his father and he has a sister whose name is yet to be revealed.
 As for his love life, the wide receiver has been mute about it.
-No one knows if he is romantically involved with anyone but to the best of our knowledge, he’s channeled all his passion towards his career.
+No one knows if he is romantically involved with anyone but to the best of our knowledge, he’s not married.